Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/06-Transform-Data-with-Spark.md

 2. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-3. If You dont have precreated storage account, select mount storage account.
+3. If You dont have precreated storage account, select mount storage account and subscription.

     ![Azure portal with a cloud shell pane](./images/cloudshell_image1.png)